 - Demonstrate adequate organ function as defined in the table below; all screening labs

 should be performed within 10 days of treatment initiation.

 Hematological Absolute neutrophil count (ANC) ≥1,500 /mcL Platelets ≥100,000 / mcL

 Hemoglobin ≥9 g/dL or ≥5.6 mmol/L without transfusion or EPO dependency (within 7 days of

-assessment) Renal Serum creatinine OR Measured or calculateda creatinine clearance (CrCL;
+assessment) Renal Serum creatinine OR Measured or calculated creatinine clearance (CrCL;

 GFR can also be used in place of creatinine or CrCl) ≤1.5 X upper limit of normal (ULN) OR

-≥60 mL/min for subject with creatinine levels > 1.5 X institutional ULN Hepatic Serum total
+≥60 mL/min for subject with creatinine levels > 1.5 X institutional ULN (Creatinine

-subjects with total bilirubin levels > 1.5 ULN AST (SGOT) and ALT (SGPT) ≤ 2.5 X ULN
+bilirubin levels > 1.5 ULN AST (SGOT) and ALT (SGPT) ≤ 2.5 X ULN Coagulation International